Frequently Asked Questions

 - Be at least 13 years old

-- Have a history of trying other diet methods unsuccessfully, including medically supervised dieting
+- May be considered for those that have a BMI of 30 – 34.99 with a history of trying other diet methods unsuccessfully, including medically supervised dieting

-- Have a body mass index (BMI) of 40 or more (100 pounds or more overweight), or have a BMI of 35 with two or more weight-related conditions, such as diabetes, high blood pressure, high cholesterol, and/or sleep apnea
+- Have a body mass index (BMI) of 35 or more, or have a BMI of 30 with type 2 diabetes

 Each potential weight-loss surgery candidate is evaluated to determine whether he or she is a good candidate for a successful weight-loss outcome.
 In addition, each insurance company has candidate requirements.